Puerto Rico beach

 In August of 2020, an entertainment space called Distrito T-Mobile (yes, created by the cell phone carrier and a local Puerto Rican developer) opened, giving locals and travelers a place to enjoy good food and live music.
 Made to attract local and international visitors, Distrito T-Mobile was created as an entertainment complex that spoke to native culture (in food and performances) in ways travelers would understand.

-Other places on the island are having an artistic renaissance; take the Cannon Club in Viejo San Juan.
+Other places on the island are having an artistic renaissance, such as The Cannon Club in Viejo San Juan.
 Initially built during the Spanish colonization of the island in the 1500s as cannon housing for the military, new owners refurbished the space in the 1960s.
 Attached to the boutique Gallery Inn, this swanky piano bar is where you can find locals performing music that isn't just salsa or merengue.
-With current government issues plaguing the financial security of most colleges on the islands, students are flocking to spaces like The Cannon Club to express their frustrations with other creatives, often interpreted through song.
-Stay for a drink, and you'll get to see where the growing art scene in Puerto Rico hangs out.

 The fight for self-sufficiency

-Due to US policies enacted in the early 1900s and still in place today, about 85% of the food in Puerto Rico is imported—a surprising number given the island's suitability for agriculture.
+Due to US policies enacted in the early 1900s and still in place today, about 85% of the food in Puerto Rico is imported, a surprising number given the island's suitability for agriculture.
 The Jones Act requires goods going to Puerto Rico from the mainland to be shipped on American-built, American-owned boats operated by US citizens or permanent residents, making it much more expensive to ship goods to Puerto Rico than to other Caribbean islands.
 Operation Bootstrap, a strategy devised in the 1940s, focused Puerto Rico's economy on exports instead of cultivation.
 These two policies placed a chokehold on Puerto Rico's ability to be self-sustainable even today, further increasing Puerto Rico's dependency on the US.

-Throughout the last 100 years, local farmers have been driven to bankruptcy due to mainland providers noticing competition and increasing lower-priced similar items but with less quality (more recently, Hurricane Maria also damaged many farms).
+Throughout the past 100 years, local farmers have been driven to bankruptcy due to mainland providers noticing competition and increasing lower-priced similar items but with less quality (more recently, Hurricane Maria also damaged many farms).

 With Operation Bootstrap, many farmers left their trade to work in factories then built on the island.
 This left a gap of experienced farmers.
 The act of decreasing competition to maintain dominance on the island is still in practice today and rarely spoken about.
 Once snubbed in favor of sugar production when the US invaded the island, coffee has begun reappearing in central parts of the commonwealth.
-Farms like Hacienda San Pedro are fourth-generation coffee farmers directly combatting the dependency issue.
+Farms like Hacienda San Pedro are fourth-generation coffee farmers directly combating the dependency issue.

 Do you like piña coladas?